 Maybe this is where Puig really shines.
 Defensive metrics are tricky and tend to be unstable over even single-season samples, so we’ll have to wait and see.
 If he can remain (or become?) good offensively (or at least appear that he is), he can take a big step in 2018.

-Puig was a really poor baserunner in 2017, though.
-He would’ve been worth nearly a win more had he been just average.
-While he’s never been a great baserunner, his baserunning collapse seemed to come out of nowhere.
+Puig was a really poor baserunner in 2017.
+He would’ve been worth nearly a win more if he’d been just average.
+While he’s never been great on the basepaths, his baserunning collapse seemed to come out of nowhere.

 On the surface, Puig isn’t trending in the right direction so far this season.
 He’s not having many of the same problems on the basepaths, but his baserunning’s still been about half a run below average.
 Hopefully that’s just because of small sample size.
 For one, he’s attempted two steals and made one of them, so it’s doubtful that he’ll run a 50% caught stealing rate all season (he’s usually around 30%).